Our recruitment process

 We try to move through the selection process as quickly as possible.
 If there is likely to be a delay we will let you know as soon as we can, as we realise it could affect your future plans.

 All applicants must be legally entitled to work in New Zealand prior to being confirmed into a role.

 Shortlisting and interviews

-We conduct competency based interviews which focus on behavioural questions and any role-specific or technical skills, knowledge and experience.
-Competency based interviews ask you for examples of when and how you have demonstrated a particular skill, knowledge or ability.
-You should try to think about examples that are more relevant to the role wherever possible.
+Our interviews focus on behavioural questions and any role-specific or technical skills, knowledge and experience.
+We will ask you for examples of when and how you have demonstrated a particular skill, knowledge or ability.
+Try to think about examples that are relevant to the role.